Products

 To pick the best way to design and distribute your survey, you should figure out who you’ll be asking to fill it out.
 Decide who your target demographic is before you make decisions about your survey.
 Have more than one demographic?
 You might want more than one survey.

-There are far too many options to consider when it comes to pinpointing a demographic.
+There are far too many options to consider when pinpointing a demographic.
 Speculating is an option, but it can be an expensive one if you’re wrong.
-SurveyMonkey is a great tool to helping you build an audience panel to ask the right questions in order to get the best results.
+SurveyMonkey is a great tool to help you build an audience panel to ask the right questions and get the best results.

 For example, if you’re asking American men how often they wear ties, enough American men need to respond so that their answers represent what American men think.
 So how many is enough?
 Well there are roughly 150 million men in the United States, so to estimate a population of that size you’ll need 385 American men.
 Not sure how big your population is?
 In general, we recommend a default sample size of 400 people.
 (If you want to know more about the mathematical magic behind these numbers, check out these tips on finding your sample size.)